 - Hanging Leg Raise: 3 sets x 12 reps

 This ab workout is available for free in the StrengthLog workout app.

 Read More: How to Train Your Abs: Exercises & Workout

 When we refer to the biceps muscle in everyday speech, we are usually referring to the front of your upper arm.
 But if we are to be specific, there are actually two (equally large) muscles making up that bulk: the biceps brachii and the brachialis.9

-Because the short head of the biceps originates from the shoulder blade, its muscle length is determined by the position of your upper arm: It is at a long muscle length when your arm is hanging by your side, but at a short muscle length when your arm is in front of your body.
+Because the two heads of the biceps originate from the shoulder blade, their muscle length is determined by the position of your upper arm: they are at a long muscle length when your arm is hanging by your side, but at a short muscle length when your arm is in front of your body.
 It also means that your biceps doesn’t only flex your elbow, but can also lift your arm forward.
 Biceps brachii is at its strongest when your forearm is supinated, and at its weakest when your forearm is pronated (palm turned down).

 In contrast, the brachialis is a simple muscle, which crosses only one joint and is a pure elbow flexor.

 Both biceps brachii and brachialis are worked by regular bicep curls.
 However, by incorporating hammer curls or even reverse grip curls, you can diminish the involvement of the biceps brachii and leave more of the work to the brachialis.
 It is unclear, however, if this serves any benefit compared to simply doing more regular bicep curls – your brachialis grows from those, too.